igorsilva3/cipher-of-caesar/README.md

 ## GUI modification

-**If you choose by modify GUI will need generate a Python class and file**
+**If you choose modify GUI will need generate a Python class and file**

 - #### Generating a Python class from the .ui file
 	```bash